-The Association recorded a provision for income taxes of \$1 for the year ended December 31, 2023, compared to \$37 and \$15 for the years ended December 31, 2022 and 2021, respectively.
-Refer to Note 12, Income Taxes, of the Notes to the Consolidated Financial Statements, for more information concerning Association income taxes.
+The Association recorded a provision for income taxes of \$13 for the year ended December 31, 2024, as compared to a provision of \$1 for 2023 and a provision of \$37 for 2022.
+Refer to Note 2, Summary of Significant Accounting Policies, Income Taxes, and Note 12, Income Taxes, of the Notes to the Consolidated Financial Statements, for more information concerning the Association's income taxes.